huangjunwen/agda-static/README.md

 # agda-static

-Tiny image of static built agda binaries with libs.
+Images of static built agda binaries with libs.

 ## Versions